 Mulching Fruit Trees

-Mulch is beneficial not only during the summer months, where it helps keep the roots moist, but it becomes even more important in the cold winter.
+Mulch is beneficial not only during the summer months, when it helps keep the roots moist, but even more so in the cold winter.
 This is especially true in areas where snow cover is not guaranteed, as mulch protects the roots from harsh conditions.

-The best materials for tree mulch are those derived from trees, such as wood chips or ramial woodchips, which consist of smaller branches, twigs, and leaves.
+The best materials for tree mulch are those derived from trees, such as wood chips or ramial wood chips, which are made from smaller branches, twigs, and leaves.
 Bark mulch and wood shavings can also be effective.
 Additionally, straw and other organic materials can be used for mulching.

 Some growers believe that the tree’s trunk should remain exposed.
 While this might be important if you add several inches of mulch, in our experience, adding one or two inches does not present an issue.